ds2-lab/NotebookOS/setup/README.md

 ## Ansible Playbooks

-The `setup/ansible` directory contains a number of Ansible playbooks provided to automate the deployment of a multi-node deployment of the `distributed-notebook` cluster.
-For details, see the `README` file in the `setup/ansible` directory.
+The `setup/ansible_unified` directory contains a number of Ansible playbooks provided to automate the deployment of a single- or multi-node deployment of the `distributed-notebook` cluster.

+For details, see the `README` file in the `setup/ansible_unified`directory.

+## Docker Compose (Single-Node)

+The `setup/docker compose (single-node)` directory contains a self-contained `docker compose` application suitable for deploying the Distributed Jupyter Notebook Cluster on a single node.